sdat2/seager19/docs/DATA_FILE_LIST.md

-## Data structure
+## Initial Code/Data structure

+ - This section shows the initial structure of the code and data.
- - Are the files with the same names in different places identical?
+ - From inspection, files with the same names in different dircetories are identical.
- - If so, why is there so much duplication of data?
+ - How to couple the ocean and atmospheric model is not immediately apparent.

 ```
-atmos-model
+atmos
   DATA/      # everything ending with clim60 read by dQ.py
     ps-ECMWF-clim.nc          # read in by TCAM.py
     ts-ECMWF-clim60.nc        # read in by dQ.py